Director of CAROD

 Assistant Director of CAROD

-Sam leads our provision of high quality and evidence based professional development for researchers within CAROD supporting high quality research and helping to develop innovative research-led educators.
-A short biography is provided below.
 Sam studied Physics at Imperial College gaining an M.Sci. in 1999, going onto obtain a Ph.D. in Astrophysics from Durham in 2002.
-After working in the States, Sam returned to the department of Physics as a PDRA.
+After working in the States, Sam returned to the department of Physics as a PDRA in 2003.
 Working with his own Ph.D. students, Sam went onto develop a leadership role in a large European telescope project.
 At the same time Sam developed an interest in enhancing teaching and learning through his work on laboratory virtualisation.

 In 2010, Sam moved to a joint role split between the Foundation Centre and the Physics department.
 In Physics, Sam served as Durham PI on an FP7 funded project and more recently has been working on an interdisciplinary project with Earth Sciences.
-At the Foundation Centre, as Head of Scholarship, Sam has used his research experience to lead staff development in the Scholarship of Teaching and Learning at the centre.
-Over this time the centre has developed a national and growing international profile securing funding from a variety of sources to develop projects that support students both within the Centre itself, across the University and at national level.
+At the Foundation Centre, as Head of Scholarship, Sam used his research experience to lead staff development in the Scholarship of Teaching and Learning.
+Over this time the centre developed a national and growing international profile securing funding from a variety of sources to develop projects that support students both within the Centre itself, across the University and at national level.
 Sam also helped develop a Teaching Fellow Network to support staff across the University.
-This network has grown to a national level where, supported by the HEA, it aims to deliver a program of yearly conferences.
+This network has grown to a national level where it delivers a program of yearly conferences.

-Working with the careers service and LTT Sam leads the Transitions into Higher Education project that is developing a pre-arrival course focussed on study skills for all freshers.
+Working with the careers service and LTT Sam leads the Transitions into Higher Education project that developed a pre-arrival course focussed on study skills for all freshers.
+Sam now operationally leads the Transitions into Postgraduate Study project.
 Sam sits on the HE group committee of the Institute of Physics and has served on the editorial board of the HEA journal New Directions.
 In 2014 Sam was awarded a University Excellence in Teaching Awards and Senior Fellowship of the HEA.
 Sam has an active interest in enhancing student engagement and employability.